We are all slaves to this life in one way or another.

 We voluntarily submit ourselves to a myriad of masters: careers, aspirations, relationships, etc. For we intuitively understand that absent commitment, greatness in any aspect of our lives is fleeting.
 In these commitments we surrender a measure of our free will.
 While not necessarily negative, it is nonetheless limiting: by pursuing one career path, I am limited in my investment in others.
 Therefore one should hope to undertake these servitudes fully aware and cognizant of both the benefits and the risks.

 Unfortunately we sometimes find ourselves indentured to a lifestyle or master not of our choosing.
 It starts with minor concessions.
 Actions just left or right of center.
 But in time, our comfort with operating outside the understood boundaries increases and our actions become more audacious.
-We believe the lie we tell ourselves that its just one more time.
+We believe the lie we tell ourselves that it’s just one more time.
 We wake up one day and find we are common-law married to a way of life we would have never volunteered for.
 Worse still, we find ourselves unable to break free of this burdensome master that only further subjugates us.
 We are simply in too deep.

 To overcome these burdens that surpass our strength, we need a strength outside of ourselves.
 A power that can loose our constraining affiliations, restore our freedom of choice, and allow us to live in harmony as the people we were designed to be.